Aden Young: Career

 He played villain Cyrus Mendenhall in Canadian indie drama Angelique's Isle in 2018, and starred in the 2019 romantic comedy Elsewhere.

 In 2023 he appeared in Christian Sparkes's thriller drama The King Tide as Beau, a doctor left essentially irrelevant after a child with mystical healing powers turns up in a village.

 Personal life

-Young has two sons, Dutch (born 2007) and Chester (born 2011), with his longtime partner, Australian singer-songwriter-musician-actress Loene Carmen.
+Young has two sons, Dutch (born 2007) and Chester (born 2011), with his wife, Australian singer-songwriter-musician-actress Loene Carmen.
 They married in Zebulon, Georgia while filming season 2 of Rectify in 2014.

 A portrait of Young by artist James Powditch was a 2008 Archibald Prize finalist.
 Young also appears in Powditch's 2012 work Berserk Warriors.